 - Capable of distinguishing goods and services from one person from those of others

 - Distinctive character

-Mark includes a device, brand, heading, label, name, signature, word, letter, numeral, combination of colors or any combination thereof.
+Mark includes a device, brand, heading, label, name, signature, word, letter, numeral, a combination of colors, or any combination thereof.

 Some of the trademarks are mentioned below: